Jamiroquai88/VBDiarization/README.md

 `'-c', '--configuration'` - specifies configuration file/

 `'-m', '--mode'` - specifies running mode, there are two possible modes, classic `diarization` mode which should segment
-    utterance into speakers and `sre` mode used for speaker recognition, which runs clustering for N iterations and saves all clusters/
+    utterance into speakers and `sre` mode used for speaker recognition, which runs clustering for N iterations and saves all clusters

 ### Non-required Arguments